vigsi/visgi-processing/README.md

 python geojson_transformer.py daily <DOWNLOADED FILES DIR> <INTERMEDIATE DIR>
 ```

-Then use the `addlatlon` transformation to add latitude and longtitude information
+Then use the `addlatlon` transformation to add latitude and longitude information
 to the data set.

 ```